Ayeshaaiman9654/Hugo_Ayesha/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Jamia Millia Univirsity
+  - name: Jamia Millia University
     url: https://www.jmi.ac.in/

 # Short bio (displayed in user profile at end of posts)